So many books, so little time

 Do you have any more suggestions for me?
 What are your reading habits?
 Please share them with me through the comments section.

-2 thoughts on “So many books, so little time
+2 thoughts to “So many books, so little time”

 I have since changed my approach to reading books.
 If the book is not generating a positive experience, I put it aside and pick up a book that wraps me up in wonderful words.
 That is also why I decline invitations to join book reading groups.
 It takes enough time and desire to read the books I want and choose to read and I don’t want to spend/waste time reading books suggested by others that I don’t want to read or don’t interest or engage me.